csebuetnlp/CoDesc/README.md

 # CoDesc

-This is the public release of code, and data of our paper titled [_"CoDesc: A Large Code–Description Parallel Dataset"_](https://aclanthology.org/2021.findings-acl.18/) accepted in Findings of ACL 2021.
+This is the public release of code, and data of our paper titled [_"CoDesc: A Large Code–Description Parallel Dataset"_](https://aclanthology.org/2021.findings-acl.18/) published in the Findings of ACL 2021.

 A large dataset of 4.2m Java source code and parallel data of their description from code search, and code summarization studies.